Make Sassy Bookmarks with Vintage Sewing Patterns

 Step 6: Add Ribbon

-To finish off your bookmarks, punch a small hole at the top and thread through some pretty ribbon.
+To finish off your bookmarks, punch a small hole at the top and thread some pretty ribbon through it.
 I like to use an 1/8″ hole punch because I think it looks a bit more professional, but use whatever you have on hand!

-As an alternative to applying Mod Podge to the back of your bookmark (right above), you could spray them with what I call “aging spray” (left above).
+As an alternative to applying Mod Podge to the back of your bookmark (as seen on the right above), you could spray them with what I call “aging spray” (left above).
 It’s just strong coffee in a spray bottle with a pinch of alum (for preservation, though not absolutely essential).

-Instead of cutting out a bookmark-sized piece from the front of the pattern, cut one out from the back.
+Instead of cutting out a bookmark-sized piece from the front of the pattern, you can cut one out from the back.
 This will serve as a sort of “canvas” for your project.

-Select an image from the front of the pattern that you like, perhaps one that was too small to use for one of the previous bookmarks.
-Rather than cutting it out with scissors, try tearing around the image with your fingers, leaving a white border all the way around.
+Select an image from the front of the pattern that you like and either cut or tear around the image with your fingers, leaving a white border all the way around.

-Glue the image to your bookmark and then follow Steps 2-6 above: add embellishments: words, postage stamps, and or ink stamps, age the border with distress ink, seal the bookmark with a coat of Modge Podge, and add a ribbon at the top if you like.
+Glue the image to your bookmark and then follow Steps 2-6 above: add embellishments: words, postage stamps, and or ink stamps, age the border with distress ink, seal it with a coat of Mod Podge, and add a ribbon at the top if you like.

 I think I almost like these best!
 Which do you prefer?
 Do you have any vintage patterns in your craft stash that you can use to try out this project?